Sringeri Sharada Peetham: Temples

 Saraswati, the goddess of knowledge and arts in the Hindu tradition, is the presiding deity of the monastery.
-The monastery tradition states that Adi Shankara installed a sandalwood image of Saraswati as Saradamba in a simple shrine, one that was replaced with its current copy in gold during the Vijayanagara era.
+The monastery tradition states that Adi Shankara installed a sandalwood image of Saraswati as Sharadamba in a simple shrine, one that was replaced with its current copy in gold by the 11th acharya of Sringeri sharada peetham, Sri Barathi Thirtha in the Vijayanagara era.
 The shrine was rebuilt in the 15th century and expanded in the early 20th century.
 The temple has a maha-mandapa (main hall) with images of saptamatrikas (seven mothers) sculpted.
-The goddess sits in a golden chariot.
+The goddess sits in a golden chariot.The golden chariot was dedicated to goddess in 1999 by the present acharya of Sringeri sharada peetham.
 Along with Saraswati in the sanctum, the temple has small shrines for Ganesha and for Bhuvaneshvari.
-The Saradambda temple and nearby structures additionally house a library, a Vedic school, a shrine for Adi Shankara, and other facilities of the monastery.
+The Sharadamba temple and nearby structures additionally house a library, a Vedic school, a shrine for Adi Shankara, and other facilities of the monastery.
 It has been the historic epicenter of Sringeri's annual Navaratri festival celebrations, as well as the chariot festival held in February or March every year.
 The temple also gives the site its name, with "Sarada peetha" meaning "seat of learning".
-The temple was renovated to its current form in 1916.
+The temple 's small gopuram was built in Chettinad structures by 33rd acharya of Sringeri sharada peetham Sachitananda Shivabinava Narasimha Barathi Mahaswamiji, the temple was consecrated by 34th acharya of Sringeri sharada peetham Chandrasekara Barathi Mahaswamiji in 1916.